RyanJarv/UserDataSwap/README.md

 This exists as an example of how an attacker could semi-covertly backdoor EC2 instances on creation.
 The API calls will stand out, but from the user's perspective the instance is simply taking longer to start up.
 This is a well known attack, only change to what I've seen elsewhere is adding Event Bridge and Lambda.

+Currently there is a five minute delay between when the new instance comes up and when it is backdoored, this is to work around issues with bootstrapping at the moment.
+Hope to find another way to do this in the future, but we'll see.

 ## More Info

 For more info you can see my post on [Backdooring user data](https://blog.ryanjarv.sh/2020/11/27/backdooring-user-data.html)